Why We Fight

 Google’s strategy is distinct: Google advertises Android as an open platform, and Android devices support installation of third-party software such as Fortnite and the Epic Games App from the web.
 However, Google obstructs software installation and updates with scary warning screens that place third-party software sources at a disadvantage to Google Play, and uses its Google Apps suite contracts with carriers to obstruct pre-installation of competing stores on Android smartphones.
 As a result, Google Play has a vast majority of Android store market share in territories where it’s available.

-Didn’t Apple announce that they are lowering the fee for developers who bring in less than $1M a year to 15 percent?
+Didn’t Apple and Google announce that they are lowering the fee for some developers to 15 percent?
 Isn’t that a good thing?

 What outcome does Epic hope for to resolve this blockade from both Apple and Google?